archfrog/KioskForge/README.md

 system-wide package manager such as `apt`, `dnf`, `pacman`, and so on.

-You need to make sure that the script, `KioskForge.py`, has execute permissions (use `chmod u+x KioskForge.py` to accomplish that), then you can invoke it using `./KioskForge.py`.
+You need to make sure that the script, `KioskForge.py`, has execute permissions (use `chmod u+x KioskForge.py` to accomplish that), then you can invoke it using `sudo ./KioskForge.py`.

 ## Macintosh